 Julia Ebert, an Honors student majoring in Behaviorial Neuroscience, was recently awarded a Marshall Scholarship.
 As a Marshall Scholar, Ebert plans to complete the MRes in biomedical engineering at Imperial College London, where she will examine the possibility of robotic intervention and control at the interface of the brain and the peripheral nervous system, an area… Read more »

 Caitlin Morelli, SSH’ 16, was selected by President Aoun to be one of NU’s first Global Officers.
 Participants in this brand-new co-op will travel the world in search of new ways for students and the university to engage with the global community.

-Hometown: New Paltz, NY
+Hometown: Delhi, NY